JTSDK/jtsdk64-tools-msys2/README.md

 After initial installation, often there are several packages that need to be upgraded.
 This is particularly true for the main MSYS2 runtime binaries.
 This function can be run any time you wish to upgrade your MSYS2

->NOTE: This function can be run anytime you wish to upgrade all system packages, including the msys2-runtime dll's.

 ```bash
 # Open MSYS2 Console, and type the following